Furgus4/better-youtube-search/README.md

     - [ ] Songs?
 	- [ ] Sponsored?

-- [ ] a function that checks the `videoData` with the `filteCriteria` and decides visibility
+- [x] a function that checks the `videoData` with the `filteCriteria` and decides visibility
 	- [x] type
 	- [x] duration
 	- [x] views
 	- [x] upload year
 	- [x] keywords
 	- [x] watched/unwatched/all
-	- [ ] curated (still need to hide the whole thing if all the videos are hidden based on other criteria)
+	- [ ] curated (broken) (still need to hide the whole thing if all the videos are hidden based on other criteria)
 	- [ ] sponsored
-    - [ ] Make sure that it can unhide videos as the filters change (would have to implement after the file that extracts `filterCriteria` from the UI)
+    - [x] Make sure that it can unhide videos as the filters change

 - [ ] a function or file that sorts all the videos as they load

-- [ ] a file or function that extracts the `filterCriteria` from the custom UI as it changes
+- [x] a file or function that extracts the `filterCriteria` from the custom UI as it changes
   - [x] Type
   - [x] Duration & Views
   - [x] Upload Year